Fronvo/server/.github/markdown/DOCUMENTATION.md

-# Documenation for the server
+# Documentation for the server

-Documenation is planned for a later release.
+Documentation is planned for a later release.

 In the meantime, take a look at the [interfaces](https://github.com/Fronvo/server/tree/master/src/interfaces) for each event.